wrench-project/wrench/doc/guide/virtualizedcluster.md

 - A hostname on which to start the service (this is the entry point to the service)
 - A list (`std::vector`) of hostnames (all cores and all RAM of each host is available to the virtualized cluster service)
-- A scratch space size, i.e., the size in bytes of storage local to the virtualized cluster service (used to store workflow files, as needed, during job executions)
+- A mount point (corresponding to a disk attached to the host) for the scratch space, i.e., storage local to the virtualized cluster service (used to store workflow files, as needed, during job executions)
 - Maps (`std::map`) of configurable properties (`wrench::VirtualizedClusterComputeServiceProperty`) and configurable message payloads (`wrench::VirtualizedClusterComputeServiceMessagePayload`).